aoulas/scRANK/README.md

 ```
 https://www.malacards.org/card/lymphangioleiomyomatosis
 ```
-For a differnet disease you can change the name of the disease in the url above.
+For a different disease you can change the name of the disease in the url above.
 Make sure the disease exists with the same name in the database.
-Ensure to add the 'showAll=TRUE' flag to expand all tables in the web page (this may take some time to load).
-Once the page has loaded right-click and click save-as to download the html content to the same directory as the test data downloaded above.
+Once the page has you will need to manualy downlaoid 4 tables (Drugs for Lymphangioleiomyomatosis, Publications related to Lymphangioleiomyomatosis, Text Mined Articles related to Lymphangioleiomyomatosis, Pathways related to Lymphangioleiomyomatosis, Biological processes related to Lymphangioleiomyomatosis).
+This can be done by clicking on the download link on the top-right side of the tables and clicking the "CSV" option.
+This will download the full table in .CSV format.
+Save the tables to the same directory as the test data downloaded above.

 ### Run scRANK
 ```